huggingface/hub-docs/hacktoberfest_challenges/model_license_other.md

 The Hugging Face Hub hosts hundreds of thousands of public models and datasets.
 Public doesn't necessarily mean open-source without any limitations.
 Authors can define which license applies to the work they share (e.g. [MIT](https://opensource.org/license/mit/), [Apache2.0](https://www.apache.org/licenses/LICENSE-2.0), [OpenRAIL](https://huggingface.co/blog/open_rail), etc.).
 All users must be able to quickly know which license applies to which model and even to list models with a specific license (e.g. [Apache2.0](https://huggingface.co/models?license=license:apache-2.0&sort=trending)).
 The Hub relies on the [Model Card](https://huggingface.co/docs/hub/model-cards) to do so.
 A Model Card is a file attached to a model providing handy information.
 They are essential for discoverability, reproducibility and sharing.
 In our case, we will focus on the [metadata](https://huggingface.co/docs/hub/model-cards#model-card-metadata) section of the Model Card.
 This metadata contains valuable information, including a `license` tag.

 In this challenge, we will focus on models that as the license `"other"`.
 This means that the model has a custom license defined by the author.
-For example, LLama2 models have their own license [llama-2-community-license](https://ai.meta.com/llama/license).
+For example, models from Coqui have their own [coqui-public-model-license](https://coqui.ai/cpml).
 Historically, this information was not available in the model card metadata.
 This is now possible by adding the license name and a URL to it:

 ```yaml
 # Example from https://huggingface.co/coqui/XTTS-v1